 Registration cost: To be determined

 CPA firm Batts Morrison Wales & Lee covers recent developments and trends on legal, tax, and financial topics affecting nonprofit organizations and churches through an annual event.
-Due to the COVID-19 (coronavirus) outbreak, the firm is currently assessing ways to deliver this information to church and nonprofit leaders in 2020.
-More details will be shared soon.
+More details can be found by visiting nonprofitconference.com.
 CPA Michael Batts, managing partner of the firm, is a senior editorial advisor for Church Law & Tax, and CPA Kaylyn Varnum, a partner at the firm, is an advisor-at-large for Church Law & Tax.

 Registration cost: To be determined